FACEPrep-ProGrad/lab-angular-services-access-log/README.md

 # ProGrad Lab | Access Log
 ## Introduction

-We have been hired by a local sports club to create a system that allows the manager to control who accesses the team's locker room.
-They are going to add a device next to the door, and everyone will have to write who they are and why they are in the locker room.
+We have been hired by a local sports club to create a system that allows the manager to control access to the team's locker room.
+Shall we get started with working on it?

 ## Learning Goals

-After this lesson, you will be able to:
+After this lab, you will be able to:

 - Create an angular service to share information with all the components in your application.
 - Create an angular form to insert new data in the service.